khulnasoft-lab/design.khulnasoft.com/contents/components/table.md

 ### Text alignment

+Align the table content by importance, based on the information needs of your users.

+Left-align text content, rather than justifying or centering it, to avoid confusion or readability issues.
+Text in tables tends to end up in narrow columns.
+Don’t justify or center the text; it causes confusion and harms readability.

-Left-align text content rather than justifying or centering it.
-Right-align numeric data with a consistent number of decimal places to improve scannability.
+In some circumstances, right-aligning the text content helps with readability.
+Right-align the numeric data with a consistent number of decimal places to improve scannability.

+Tables may switch their alignment for right-to-left audiences when designing for [internationalization](/usability/i18n).

 ### Null values